Spring flowers for pots – 12 blooms to infuse seasonal color in your yard for a dazzling container display

 Species primroses are iconic spring plants, with long lasting flowers starting in April.
 They love cool, moist soil as much as their fancy Primula auricula cousins like it sharp and well drained.

-Choose the drumstick varieties, Primula denticulata, or the rocket-shaped Primula vialii for pink and purple color schemes and a more contemporary feel, or the team classic yellow English Primula vulgaris with Fritillaria meleagris or erythroniums and forget-me-nots, for a fresh, cottage garden-themed planter.
+Choose the drumstick varieties, Primula denticulata, or the rocket-shaped Primula vialii for pink and purple color schemes and a more contemporary feel, or the team classic yellow English Primula vulgaris with Fritillaria meleagris or erythroniums for a fresh, cottage garden-themed planter.

 9. Forget-me-not